Contact Us

 In acute exposures (to high amounts of PCE):

-Please note that the data related to such exposure pollution is usually obtain through animal studies and may not be verified in humans, however the potential to cause similar problems in humans remains.
+Please note that the data related to such exposure pollution is usually obtained through animal studies and may not be verified in humans, however the potential to cause similar problems in humans remains.

 Cancer Effects